kytta/wiki_analysis/README.md

 ## How to Run

-1. Make sure you have Python 3.x installed
+1. Make sure you have Python 3.6 or higher installed
 2. Download and unpack wiki_analysis
 3. Run `python3 -m pip install -r requirements.txt` to install dependencies
 4. Put the database credentials into `config.yml`